Dear BLCF Friends,

 The rainbow is significant in several ways.
 Like a prism, water mist can diffract or break a beam of light into a spectrum or rainbow of component colours.
 But you need the presence of water vapour and sunlight, under the right conditions, invisible light becomes visible as a rainbow of colours.
 Not only does the rainbow symbolize God’s covenant not to kill man or beast by flood, but the rainbow is also an example of the world of the invisible becoming visible.
 For many people God does not exist, he is invisible.
 Through faith, as with Noah’s obedience by building the ark and gathering the animals and his family, he was rewarded by being saved from the flood and given the rainbow as a symbol never to bring this judgment upon the people or beasts again.

 It wasn’t until I continued 20 or 30 meters upstream, along the walkway, towards the falls did I have a glimpse of the object of the crowd’s attention.
-For as I walked towards the falls, did the mist of the falls mingle with the sunlight to reveal a beautiful rainbow.
+As I walked toward the falls, the mist of the falls mingled with the sunlight to reveal a beautiful rainbow.
 A few meters down, away from the falls, the rainbow disappeared from view.

-As followers of Christ, we are admonished to use our intelligence and integrity of faith to meet the challenges and persecution that we face in our Christian walk.
+As followers of Christ, we are admonished by Him, to use our intelligence and integrity of faith to meet the challenges and persecution that we face in our Christian walk.

 Matthew 10:16 (ESV) tells us that persecution will come:

 16 “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.”

 The Holy Spirit helps us to preserve what is Godly in ourselves.
 We must maintain the innocence of the dove and bring the good news to others as the dove had to Noah, in spite of being persecuted for our faith.